-Everybody loves macaroni and cheese!
-This recipe is the best because there are only 4 simple ingredients.
+This 20-minute baked southern mac and cheese is the best because there are only 4 simple ingredients.
 Elbow macaroni, shredded cheese, milk, and butter.
-Only 4 simple steps, too.
-Sometimes, the simplest recipes are the best!
+No flour, roux, or egg required!

 This is one of my favorite pasta side dishes because it goes with almost everything.
 I love an easy side dish especially when your main dish may be more involved.
 Plus, it's just easier to make and take a side dish like this to something like a potluck or party.

 Mac and cheese can be served with chicken or steak; fish or pork; hot dogs and hamburgers!
 Serve with my juicy and delicious New York Strip steak recipe!